Energy Commission License and Compliance Fees

 Section 25806 of the Warren Alquist Act requires the Energy Commission to collect Application for Certification and compliance monitoring fees.

-A person who submits to the commission an application for certification for a proposed generating facility shall submit with the application a fee of two hundred fifty thousand dollars ($250,000) plus five hundred dollars ($500) per megawatt of gross generating capacity of the proposed facility.
-The total fee accompanying an application shall not exceed seven hundred fifty thousand dollars ($750,000).
+Initially, a person who submitted to the commission an application for certification for a proposed generating facility had to submit with the application a fee of two hundred fifty thousand dollars ($250,000) plus five hundred dollars ($500) per megawatt of gross generating capacity of the proposed facility.
+The total fee accompanying an application did not exceed seven hundred fifty thousand dollars ($750,000).

-A person who receives certification of a proposed generating facility shall pay an annual fee of twenty-five thousand dollars ($25,000).
+A person who received certification of a proposed generating facility was required to pay an annual fee of twenty-five thousand dollars ($25,000).
 For a facility certified on or after January 1, 2004, the first payment of the annual fee is due on the date the commission adopts the final decision.
 All subsequent payments are due by July 1 of each year in which the facility retains its certification.
 The fiscal year for the annual fee is July 1 to June 30, inclusive.

-The fees shall be adjusted annually to reflect the percentage change in the Implicit Price Deflator for State and Local Government Purchases of Goods and Services, as published by the United States Department of Commerce.
+The fees are adjusted annually to reflect the percentage change in the Implicit Price Deflator for State and Local Government Purchases of Goods and Services, as published by the United States Department of Commerce.
 The fees above are non-refundable per Title 20 California Code of Regulations Section 1708(g).